jhu-dvrk/dvrk-readthedocs/docs/pages/firmware.rst

   to dVRK and is not open-sourced.
 Boots from EPROM or custom dVRK bootloader with SD card.

-* ESSJ: FPGA based, designed by Intuitive Surgical. dVRK Si with SUJ only, located in SUJ arms.
+* :ref:`ESSJ <essj>`: FPGA based, designed by Intuitive Surgical. dVRK Si with SUJ only, located in SUJ arms.
 Board design is not open-sourced, firmware is specific to dVRK and is not open-sourced.
 Boots from EPROM or custom dVRK bootloader with SD card.